To Live (1994 film): Chinese censorship

 This film was banned in China due to a combination of factors.
-First, it has a critical portrayal of various policies and campaigns of the Communist Government.
-Such as how the protagonists’ tragedies were caused as a result of the Great Leap Forward and the Cultural Revolution.
-Second, Zhang Yimou and his sponsors entered the film at the Cannes Film Festival without the usual government’s permission, ruffling the feathers of the party.
+First, it has a critical portrayal of various policies and campaigns of the Communist Government, such as how the protagonists’ tragedies were caused as a result of the Great Leap Forward and the Cultural Revolution.
+Second, Zhang and his sponsors entered the film at the Cannes Film Festival without the usual government's permission, ruffling the feathers of the party.
 Lastly, this film suffered from the bad timing of its release, following Farewell My Concubine and The Blue Kite, films which cover almost the same subject matter and historical period.
-Both of these films had alerted the Chinese government due to their similar critical portrayals of Chinese policies, and made them very cautious and aware of the need to ban any future films that tried to touch on the same topics.
+Both of these films had alerted the Chinese government, due to their similar critical portrayals of Chinese policies, and made them very cautious and aware of the need to ban any future films that tried to touch on the same topics.

 Despite being officially banned, the film was widely available on video in China upon its release and was even shown in some theaters.

 Reception

 Critical response

 To Live received critical acclaim and various critics selected the film in their year end lists.
+To Live has an approval rating of 87% on review aggregator website Rotten Tomatoes, based on 23 reviews, and an average rating of 8.3/10.
+The website's critical consensus states: "To Live (Huo zhe) offers a gut-wrenching overview of Chinese political upheaval through the lens of one family's unforgettable experiences".

 There is, among film critics, almost a consensus that To Live is not merely a lament of difficult times, nor a critique of the evils of the totalitarian system, but more “an homage to the characters’ resilience and heroism in their odyssey of survival.”
-Some scholars further argue that the era’s hostile and chaotic environment is not the story itself, but simply serves as a stage for the story.
+Some scholars further argue that the era's hostile and chaotic environment is not the story itself, but simply serves as a stage for the story.